Teaching Struggling Writers

 when you click on the links at no additional cost to you.

 Let’s take a look at some of the reasons students struggle to write and examine how instructional strategies can be used to support these students.

-One reason writing is a challenge is because students are not certain of the process of doing writing.
+One reason writing is a challenge is that students are not certain of the process of writing.
 Now think about when your students or children were younger.
 They would pick up a crayon or pick up a pencil and start writing something.
 They did this because they saw other siblings and adults do the same thing.
+Right!